fullcalendar/fullcalendar-docs/_posts/2018-02-28-the-docs-have-been-redesigned.md

 [Visit the new docs page »](https://fullcalendar.io/docs)

-However, if you&#8217;ve grown accustomed to the old documentation and prefer one huge table-of-contents, then move your mouse on over to this icon:
+However, if you've grown accustomed to the old documentation and prefer one huge table-of-contents, then move your mouse on over to this icon:

 <img class="alignnone size-full wp-image-299" src="/assets/images/blog/2018/02/docs-toc-icon.png" alt="" width="97" height="75" />

 This will convert the docs page into a hierarchy of links, all accessible from a single page.
 Upon subsequent visits to the docs, the site will remember your preference.
 The groupings of each article are different than before, so apologies if it requires a bit of relearning.

-We plan to implement a search feature, probably with <a href="https://www.algolia.com/" target="_blank">Algolia</a>.
-Until then, please make due with your browser&#8217;s Cmd/Ctl+F functionality on the table-of-contents page.
+We plan to implement a search feature, probably with [Algolia](https://www.algolia.com/).
+Until then, please make due with your browser's Cmd/Ctl+F functionality on the table-of-contents page.

 Best of all, there are more **interactive demos** with runnable source-code, which can be edited in CodePen.
 The end-goal is to make runnable code samples available for every single setting, and we&#8217;re off to a good start.
 The demos are listed on the right hand side of each section and are linked-to from various sub-articles.